PLTools/GT/README.md

 * New tests and demos are in the directory `./regression_ppx`
 * To run PPX preprocessor and see the generated code, for example, the following command: `./pp_gt.native -type-conv-keep-w32 both regression_ppx/test801.ml`

-# Datatype-generic object-oriented transformations for OCaml

-This library implements a framework for datatype-generic programming in Objective Caml language.

-The key feature of the approach in question is object-oriented representation of transformations performed over regular algebraic datatypes.
-Our implementation supports polymorphic variants; in particular, a transformation for a "joined" polymorphic variant type can be acquired via inheritance from the transformations for its counterparts.

 In the following section we describe our approach in a nutshell by a typical example.